 5. Does illness impact testamentary capacity?

 Illness can impact testamentary capacity in many cases.
-Most recently, families have battled the mental impact a COVID-19 diagnosis can have on a loved one.
+Most recently, families have battled the mental impact that a COVID-19 diagnosis can have on a loved one.
 In cases where expert testimony such as doctors or skilled nursing home care facilities can show that the individual’s health was failing, thus impacting their testamentary capacity or not, these cases may not be difficult.

 However, if you cannot physically be with a loved one, lack of testamentary capacity can be harder to prove.